EricYufengWu/q8bot/docs/instructions/sourcing_components.md

     <img src="sourcing_dongle.jpg" alt="Dongle" width="40%">
 </p>

-**Dynamixel U2D2:** DYNAMIXELs are smart servo motors that require configuration to work properly on Q8bot.
+**DYNAMIXEL U2D2:** DYNAMIXELs are smart servo motors that require configuration to work properly on Q8bot.
 I’ve provided a simple firmware that guides you through the required setup without extra hardware (see [robot_assembly](robot_assembly.md)).
 However, for easier debugging and troubleshooting, I highly recommend purchasing the [U2D2](https://www.robotis.us/u2d2/) and [U2D2 Power Hub](https://www.robotis.us/u2d2-power-hub-board-set/).
 This setup allows you to configure individual DYNAMIXEL motors directly from your laptop, which is more convenient compared to using the ESP32.